eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 + Queries made using domain-independent relational calculus are invariant of selecting external domains (i.e., domains [of values] outside the database)
 	\cite{WikipediaContributors2017a8}.
-	- A database query to "select all tuples" outside of relation *R* in the database" \cite{WikipediaContributors2017a8}.
-	- To query a tuple constructed from "sets of atomic data items" is domain dependent (i.e., not domain independent)
+	- Database queries that "return different results for different domains" are forbidden, since they are domain dependent
 		\cite{WikipediaContributors2017a8}.
+	- We cannot perform database queries to "select all tuples" outside of relation *R* in the database" \cite{WikipediaContributors2017a8}.
+	- To query a tuple constructed from "sets of atomic data items" is domain dependent (i.e., not domain independent), and yield different results \cite{WikipediaContributors2017a8}.
 + Relational algebra and domain-independent relational calculus are fairly different foundational query languages, such that the former is a variable-free language and the latter is a logical language (related to first-order logic) with variables and quantification
 	\cite{WikipediaContributors2017a8}.

 "A **database segment** is a database object that occupies physical space,